pamaxie/--OLD--Pamaxie/CONTRIBUTING.md

 - In the pull request, outline what you did and point to specific conversations, with a url, and issues that you are resolving.
 This is a tremendous help for the evaluation and acceptance.
 - Once a pull request is in, do not delete the branch or close the pull request.
 - One of the core Pamaxie team members will evaluate it within a reasonable time period.
 Some things get evaluated faster or fast tracked.
 We are human and we have active lives outside of open source so don't fret if you haven't seen any activity on your pull request within a month or two.
 We don't have a Service Level Agreement (SLA) for pull requests.
 Just know that we will evaluate your pull request.
+- If issue is related to anything documented in the Wiki, then include snippet of changes that will be made.
+If the pull request is accepted, then please add your changes to the wiki.

 ### Respond to feedback on pull request
 There may be feedback for you to fix or change.
 These changes must be pushed against the same branch, the pull request will automatically get updated.